t-rex-tileserver/t-rex/README.md

 Installation
 ------------

-Binaries are available for 64 bit Linux and Windows.
-Download your binary from [github.com/pka/t-rex/releases](https://github.com/pka/t-rex/releases) and unpack it or install it with `dpkg -i`.
+Pre-built binaries are available for 64 bit Linux and Windows.
+Download your binary from [github.com/pka/t-rex/releases](https://github.com/pka/t-rex/releases) and unpack it.
-If `vcruntime140.dll` is missing, get `vc_redist.x64.exe` from [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-US/download/details.aspx?id=48145).
+`t_rex` is an executable with very few dependencies, essentially `libgcc_s.so.1` on Linux and `msvcr120.dll` on Windows.
+If `msvcr120.dll` is missing, install `vcredist_x64.exe` from [here](https://www.microsoft.com/en-us/download/details.aspx?id=40784).

 For developers
 --------------